AnthonyCorrado/ImmersionCraft/readme.md

-# scriptcraft root directory
+# Designing Plugins and Modules for That Change the World.
+One Minecraft Event at a Time.

 This directory contains the following subdirectories...

- * lib - contains core scriptcraft modules and code.
+ * modules - these modules are loaded into custom plugins using the `require()` function.
- * modules - contains modules for use by others
+ * plugins - contains ScriptCraft's bundled plugins as well as custom plugings.
+Note: modules which are automatically loaded and globally-namespaced at startup)

- * plugins - contains plugins (modules which are automatically loaded and globally-namespaced at startup)
+Below is the relavant ScriptCraft readme notes...

 If you are a minecraft modder who wants to develop simple mods then the `plugins` location is where you should probably place your .js files.